bunnyhawk/rhigdon-blog/src/posts/giving-control-to-users.md

   - blog
 ---

-I recently had the opportunity to attend An Event Apart, a conference geared toward UX and graphic designers and front-end developers.
+I recently had the opportunity to attend [An Event Apart](http://aneventapart.com), a conference geared toward UX and graphic designers and front-end developers.
 The agenda is broad in scope, covering industry trends, content, accessibility, empathy, and even the social ramifications of the products we all create.

 I’ve been lucky enough to attend this event twice in years past and both times had my mind blown.
 The stand-out sessions centered around revolutionary concepts we now take for granted in development:

-* Responsive design — Ethan Marcotte schooled me on media queries and how to build a truly responsive website way back in 2010.
+* Responsive design — [Ethan Marcotte](https://aneventapart.com/news/post/responsive-patterns-with-ethan-marcotte) schooled me on media queries and how to build a truly responsive website way back in 2010.
-* Mobile First — Luke Wroblewski taught me the how’s and why’s of designing and developing with mobile users in mind first.
+* Mobile First — [Luke Wroblewski](https://aneventapart.com/speakers/luke-wroblewski) taught me the how’s and why’s of designing and developing with mobile users in mind first.

 This year’s event was no different.

-Though the content ran the gamut (as is typical), a common theme emerged across many of the sessions: give control back to your users.
+Though the content ran the gamut (as is typical), a common theme emerged across many of the sessions: **give control back to your users**.

 ## Opting Out — Control through exclusion